balqui/yacaree/README-v11.txt

 Some minor additional changes include:

-c/ The absolute confidence threshold is now at 0.6 to see how well this goes.
+c/ The absolute confidence threshold is now at 0.65.

 d/ Rule lift and other quantities are reported (and a tiny typo fixed).